varnit-ta/Simple-Bank/README.md

 - **Go migration** : used to manage database schema changes in Go applications.
 They automate the process of creating, applying, and reverting database migrations, ensuring consistency and reproducibility across different environments.

+- **lib/pq** : `lib/pq` is a Go driver for PostgreSQL databases.
+It enables Go programs to interact with PostgreSQL databases by providing an interface to execute SQL queries, insert, update, delete data, and more.

+- **testify** : Go code (golang) set of packages that provide many tools for testifying that your code will behave as you intend.

 # Steps

 1. Installing docker, sqlc, database manager(like DataGrip, TablePlus, etc), make, Go migration